 I acknowledge the use of [insert name of AI tool(s) and link] to generate materials for this submission.
 I confirm that no content generated by AI has been presented as my own work/I have referenced such content appropriately as AI generated content.

 Citing AI or Referencing AI - guidelines for this are still in the process of being developed and likely will evolve as AI does so.
-There isn’t a clear consensus yet and so you must always check your school/department guidelines or ask your instructor if you’re not sure.
-For now, some general instructions for referencing AI are outline below.
+There is no clear consensus yet and so you must always check your school/department guidelines or ask your instructor if you are not sure.
+Some general instructions for referencing AI are outline below.

 If you use AI to help you with the writing and research process, or if you take information from AI output, you should acknowledge this in-text, citing the name of the tool/provider of the tool and the year as an acknowledgment of AI derived data.